Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Experiments

 As suggested by lemma \ref{lemma:1}, we expect to see on average:

 Meaning that the log ratio of correct solutions without/with composition increases linearly with length.
 As can be seen in figure \ref{fig:exponential_length}, an exponential increase in probability of the correct solution is observed without composition relative to with composition, as a function of length of the code.
-As the y axis is plotted in the log domain, the linear curve approximates $\Delta/4$, which takes a value of $\approx 0.05$.
-This means a decrease of $e^{-1}$ in success rate for every 20 tokens.
-This matches the typical increase in generation complexity seen in figure \ref{fig:cdf}.
-In practice, $\Delta$ is likely larger for some compositions, as the average is over many sequences, yet still has high fluctuations.
+As the y axis is plotted in the log domain, the linear curve approximates $\Delta/4$, taking a value of $\approx 0.05$.
+This means a decrease of $e^{-1}$ in success rate for every 20 tokens, matching the typical increase in generation complexity seen in figure \ref{fig:cdf}.
+In practice, $\Delta$ is likely larger for some compositions, as the average is over many sequences, yet fluctuations are high.

-While measuring probability of sequences not generated by the model is less reliable than the above experiment in \ref{generation_complexity_experiment}, which shows the gap of compositional hardness in a real sampling scenario, this approach is useful to qualitatively show how in certain compositional scenarios, the probability of sequences are exponentially lower than non-compositional scenarios, as a function of code length, which is expected to hold during generation.
+While measuring probability of sequences not generated by the model is less reliable than the above experiment in \ref{generation_complexity_experiment}, which shows the gap of compositional hardness in a real sampling scenario, this approach is useful to qualitatively show an exponential length dependence for sequences in compositional scenarios vs non-compositional, which is expected to hold during generation.